pmander90/WDI-Everything-Conf/README.md

 - How much downtime do you expect if you needed to reinstall your OS? replace your laptop? get a new laptop for work?

 ##Strategies for Backing up
-- Make copies on external drives
+####Make copies on external drives
+- Unlimited privacy and space
+- No additional software needed (outside of backup software)
-  -- How do you keep track of your changes to enviroments -- Maintaining and keeping track of physical media is not convinient
+- How do you keep track of your changes to enviroments?
+- Maintaining and keeping track of physical media is not convinient

-- Cloud Storage options: Google Drive, Dropbox, iCloud... etc -- Data automatically sync and backups are created -- Does not keep track of changes over time.
+####Cloud Storage options: Google Drive, Dropbox, iCloud... etc
+- Data automatically sync and backups are created
+- Great for private and large files.
+- Does not promote the open source style of information sharing.
+- Requires propietary clients

-- Version Control: GitHub
+####Version Control: GitHub
-  -- Allows user to track changes using the power of Git -- Users in the community share their dotfiles which allows for collaboration and sharing of best practices -- Gives visitors a sense of personality (Favorite OS, text editors, scripts, program languages)
+- Allows user to track changes using the power of Git
+- Users in the community share their dotfiles which allows for collaboration and sharing of best practices
+- Gives visitors a sense of personality (Favorite OS, text editors, scripts, program languages)
+- Built into the command line, great for scripting and automatation.

 ##Git ini... not so fast!
 - Dotfiles are spread out, how do you keep track of all them?  dont git init your home directory

-###Specify a source file in bash profile
+####Specify a source file in bash profile
 `source ~/dotfiles/scripts/alias`
-- Using the source command, you can load external files into your terminal enviroment
+- Using the source command, you can load external files into your terminal session
-- This requires the user to keep track of their changes in the correct files (Good habbit)
+- This requires the user to keep track of their changes in the correct files (Good habbit, seperation of concerns)
 - This does not get automatically added to new enviroments and installations
+  - bootstrap scripts will add these to your default bash_profile

-###Create Symlinks
+####Create Symlinks

 - Symlinks are shortcuts to the actual file.
-- Using the above example, any changes done to SublimeText packages are propogated to the dotfiles directory instead
+- Using the below example, any changes done to SublimeText packages are propogated to the dotfiles directory instead
-- Changes are automatically included to the git repo and can be pushed to github and propogated to other machines
+- Changes are automatically backed up to Git or the 'cloud'
-- Careful of private data, space constraints
+- Careful of private data, space constraints. (consider dropbox over git)

 ```
 # Make your backup Folder.